carolyntw/carolyntw/README.md

-### Hi there 👋 I'm Carolyn Chan !
+### Hi there 👋 I'm Carolyn Chan!

-I'm a graduate student at USC.

-I plan to be a Data engineer or Data Analyst.
-I can write some programming languages like Java, HTML, JavaScript and Python, and I participated in various practical projects during my previous work and in school.
+A graduate student from the University of Southern California with practical data project experience, looking for summer 2023 internship opportunities.
+I have 1+ years of experience in Data Analytics and Software development.
+I wish to pursue a career in Data Science/Business Intelligence and make a positive difference in the intersection of business and technology.

+My skills include:
+· Programming Languages: Python, Java, R
+· Database Technologies: Google Cloud Firestore, Amazon DynamoDB, Oracle Database, MySQL, MongoDB · Cloud & Big Data Technologies: Apache Spark, Apache Hadoop

 <!-- **carolyntw/carolyntw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.